Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Broadband X-ray Spectroscopy

-We notice that the Compton hump is either very weak or undetected for some AGN in the sample.
-When the Compton hump is not detected, and the Fe~K band contains only a narrow emission feature at $\sim 6.4$\keV{}, we use the simple narrow Gaussian line {\tt zGauss[Narrow]}.
-In this case, we can write the best-fit hard X-ray spectral model of the source as {\tt{nthcomp$+$zGauss[Narrow]}}.
-The broad emission feature in the Fe~K band is characteristic of relativistic reflection from the inner accretion disk \citep{Fabian_1989, Fabian_2002}.
-Therefore, we apply the relativistic disk reflection model {\tt relxillCp} \citep{Garcia_2016, Garcia_2014, Dauser_2014} to fit the detected broad Fe~K emission.
-We set {\tt{refl$\_$frac}}$=-1$ in the {\tt relxillCp} model to fit only the reprocessed emission from the accretion disk.
+In the {\tt relxillCp} model, we set {\tt{refl$\_$frac}}$=-1$ to fit only the reprocessed emission from the accretion disk.
 The parameters (photon index $\Gamma$ and electron temperature $kT_{\rm e}$) that describe the properties of the corona are tied between {\tt relxillCp} and {\tt nthComp} models.
 The {\tt relxillCp} table model is calculated with the seed photon temperature of the accretion disk fixed at 50\ev{}.
 Accordingly, we set the input disk seed photon temperature at 50\ev{} in the {\tt nthComp} model for consistency.
 The relevant input parameters of the {\tt relxillCp} model are:

 \begin{itemize}

 \item Electron density ($n_{\rm e}$) of the accretion disk.

 \item Iron abundance ($A_{\rm Fe}$) in the disk relative to solar.